 In addition, an on-site medicinary carries more than 7,000 products you’ll use when prescribing treatments.
 These products include dry herbs, vitamins, nutritional supplements, botanical tinctures, and homeopathic remedies.
 SCNM was also the first ND school to implement an electronic health records (EHR) system, making it possible to integrate modules for practice management, patient care information, and lab operations.

-Approximately 15,000 patient visits occur annually at the Medical Center from across North America.
+Approximately 15,000 patient visits occur annually at the Medical Center, with patients coming from all across North America.
 During your final two years at SCNM, you’ll see people of every age, sex, ethnicity and social status while providing them care under the supervision of an attending or resident physician.

 The medical center is where your classroom learning meets practical application with patients.
 In this setting, you will apply your intake and physical diagnosis skills to identify causes of pathology in patients.
 This may include multiple modalities, such as nutrition, botanical medicine and homeopathy.
 On some of your rotations, you will evaluate your patients to see if environmental toxins, both current and past, are impacting their health.
 Pharmacological intervention may be the most appropriate treatment in other cases.
 You will work with your attending and resident physicians to decide on appropriate laboratory testing and treatment for your patients.

 Our clinic sits adjacent to the Community Commons building, which houses a teaching kitchen, café, library, the SCNM Pain Relief Center, the SCNM Medicinary, and other facilities that will offer you unparalleled and fully-integrated educational opportunities in naturopathic medicine.